Enter your ZIP Code

 Average car insurance rates for minivans

-Comprehensive insurance offers financial protection for a variety of risks that are generally though of as out of your control.
-Things like storm related damage, fire, and theft.
+Comprehensive insurance offers financial protection for a variety of risks that are generally thought of as out of your control.
+Things like storm-related damage, fire, and theft.
 If you live in an area prone to extreme weather or flooding, you may want to consider getting comprehensive insurance to protect your investment.

 11440 W. Bernardo Court, San Diego CA 92127American Insurance - auto, health, home and life insurance provider.